-Fundamental skills in listening comprehension, speaking, reading, and writing.
-Includes basic vocabulary, grammatical structures, and culture.
-This course is an in-depth continuation of SPAN 1411.
+Continued development of basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
+Students acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the high beginner to low intermediate level.
 Three lecture and two laboratory hours per week.
 Prerequisite: SPAN 1411 - no exceptions.
 Lab Fee: \$24